transonhy96/mono/README.md

 # Introduction

-- This project contains a REST api server with jwt authentication system and prisma orm along side with postgresql database and a nextjs web for user to sharing youtube videos
+- This project contains a REST api server with jwt authentication system and Prisma ORM along side with Postgresql database and a Nextjs web for user to sharing youtube videos
-- Api server has a websocket basic implementation for notify user newly created video
+- Api server has a Websocket basic implementation for notify user newly created video

 # Project dependencies (version details please visit package.json files)